makeabilitylab/physcomp/jupyter/index.md

 ## Lessons

+These lessons are intended to be interactive.
+Open the notebooks (`ipynb` files) either locally on your computer in Jupyter Notebook or, perhaps even more conveniently, using [Google Colab](https://colab.research.google.com/), which enables us to dynamically serve our notebooks directly from GitHub into the Colab environment where you can play, edit code, etc. right from your browser—and just a click away.
+Yay!

+**Note:** For your actual assignments where you will have to load data from disk, you'll likely want to run your notebooks locally; however, you can also do this with Google Colab (you'll just need to get your data into the cloud environment).

 1. [**Introduction to Python**](https://github.com/makeabilitylab/signals/blob/master/Tutorials/IntroToPython.ipynb).
 If you're not familiar with Python—or even if you are—it's a good idea to start with this (rapid) introduction to Python.
+It was also give you a feel for Jupyter Notebook.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/makeabilitylab/signals/blob/master/Tutorials/IntroToPython.ipynb)